 By Ferry, Car Ferry or Catamaran

-- Car ferries to the island are departing from Split to Stari Grad (Hvar) ferry port and from Drvenik to Sucuraj (Hvar) ferry port.
+- Car ferries to the island are departing from Split to Stari Grad (Hvar) ferry port and from Drvenik to Sucuraj (Hvar) ferry port. (see how to get from Stari Grad to Hvar)

-- From Split – for foot passengers – take all year round daily fast ferry catamaran from Split.
+- From Split – for foot passengers – take all year round daily fast ferry catamaran from Split. (map)

-- From Dubrovnik, Mljet Island (Pomena and Sobra) and Korcula – for foot passengers – from April to October take daily foot passenger fast catamaran ferry from Dubrovnik, stopping in Mljet and Korcula.
+- From Dubrovnik, Mljet Island (Pomena and Sobra) and Korcula – for foot passengers – from April to October take a daily foot passenger fast catamaran ferry from Dubrovnik, stopping in Mljet and Korcula.

 - From Vis – for foot passengers – once a week fast ferry catamaran